School Committee - February 06, 2025

 After our last meeting, I sent a letter to the White House and included a picture of the all-gender sign at College Elementary.

-I will send him a letter every two weeks until the signs come down and I am assured the American flag will be the only flag
+I implored President Trump to help parents in blue states that seem to have no intent on obeying his executive orders.
+I told him he should withhold federal funding just as they are doing for sanctuary cities.
+I will send him a letter every two weeks until the signs come down and I am assured the American flag will be the only flag on school grounds.

 While he has issued two executive orders, including one ending indoctrination in grades K through 12, we as parents must stop the radical left's pushing of gender insanity and trying to defeminize our daughters.